Farsight’s Observatory is the largest purpose-built Alarm Receiving Centre (ARC) and Remote Video Receiving Centre (RVRC) in Europe.

-The Farsight Observatory is the centre of our remote monitoring operation for clients of all shapes and sizes across the UK.
-Because it’s so integral to the job we do, we invest a lot in ensuring the Observatory is at the cutting edge of industry technology, whilst also making it a functional and pleasant environment for our team of security operators.
+The Observatory is the centre of our remote monitoring operation allowing Farsight to consistently deliver unrivalled vigilance and service excellence for clients of all shapes and sizes across the UK.
+Because it’s so integral to the job we do, we invest heavily in ensuring the Observatory is at the cutting edge of industry technology, whilst also making it a safe and functional environment for our team of security operators.

-An alarm receiving centre and remote monitoring station is a building where security operators receive data, signals and alarms from security systems all over the UK.
+An Alarm Receiving Centre or ARC is a remote monitoring facility where security operators receive data, signals and alarms from security systems all over the UK.

-Security operators at the station can view CCTV footage, issue audio warnings to sites and remotely manage building facilities (for example, opening gates to verified visitors via access control).
+Security operators at the RVRC can view CCTV footage, issue audio warnings to sites and remotely manage building facilities (for example, opening gates to verified visitors via access control).

 What is in the Observatory?

 The Observatory is equipped with all the technology our team needs to be able to remotely monitor security systems at our client’s sites.
 That means the Observatory has:

 - An operator node per operator: Each operator has a set of monitors to view footage on.
 This allows them to focus on the sites they are monitoring; hugely improving alarm response speed and the operator’s ability to identify threats.

 - Industry leading Alarm to Operator Ratio: With enough operators in place at any one time to be able to monitor incoming alarms 24/7, 365 days a year, there is always someone ready to swiftly react to an incident.
 All of our security operators at the Observatory are vetted to BS 7858:2019 – Screening of individuals working in a secure environment – Code of practice, have had public space CCTV training and hold SIA licences.